aninhasalesp/aninhasalesp/README.md

 - 🎓 Bachelor's degree in Information Systems
 - 💓 Mom to Maria Eduarda
 - 🌍 Always learning and experimenting
-- 🎨 I draw, paint, write poetry, and craft — always with more enthusiasm than skill.
+- 🎨 I draw, paint, write poetry, and craft, always with more enthusiasm than skill.
 I just love expressing myself through art in all its forms.
 - 📝 I also write on my blog: [aninhasalesp.github.io/meublog](https://aninhasalesp.github.io/meublog)
 - ✨ In everything I do, I try to leave a little piece of myself